mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

 your Upgrade Process section-->
 ## Previous Upgrade Process Review [](id=previous-upgrade-process-review)

-Following the prior upgrade process, you have to define the property `upgrade.processes`, a list of `UpgradeProcesses` representing the different upgrades for a specific version of your module, in your `portal-ext.properties`.
+Following the prior upgrade process, you had to define the property `upgrade.processes`, a list of `UpgradeProcesses` representing the different upgrades for a specific version of your module, in your `portal-ext.properties`.